Manojlovic1998/threejs-world-app/README.md

 Three.js allows us to use the same physically correct rendering techniques.
 Furthermore, Three.js also allows us to run these in browser and on low-power devices such as smartphones.

-The most important three.js PBR material s the `MeshStandardMaterial`.
+The most important three.js PBR material is the `MeshStandardMaterial`.

+### Lighting & Materials

+Lighting and materials are intrinsically linked in computer graphics rendering systems.
+When working with any type of PBR we will need to also add light to the scene.

+Three.js provides us with the `DirectionalLight`, this type of light mimics the rays from a faraway light source, for example like the sun.

+Note: The `MeshBasicMaterial` does is not PBR and does not require a light.